-IMPACT Potential Impacts to Undocumented Cultural Resources.
-There is the possibility that previously undiscovered and undocumented resources could be adversely affected or otherwise altered by ground disturbing activities during construction of the project.
-Disturbance of undocumented resources would be a potentially significant impact.
+IMPACT Impacts to Undocumented Cultural Resources.
+The possibility exists that previously undiscovered and undocumented resources could be adversely affected or otherwise altered by ground disturbing activities during project construction.
+Disturbance of undocumented resources would be considered a potentially significant impact.

-The entire Rocklin Crossings project area has been subjected to an intensive archaeological inventory and all known cultural resources have been documented and evaluated.
+The entire Rocklin 60 project area has been subjected to an intensive archaeological inventory and all known cultural resources have been documented and evaluated.
 However, it is theoretically possible, though improbable, that buried traces of significant (as defined by CEQA) historic-era activity and early Native American occupation that could not be documented during the course of the surface pedestrian survey may be present within and in the vicinity of the proposed project.
-In addition, infrastructure extensions within roadways off of the project site could disturb previously unidentified cultural resources.
-The disturbances to these resources would be considered a potentially significant impact.
+Project-related destruction of or disturbances to these resources would be considered a potentially significant impact.

-Mitigation Measure 4.13-2 Potential Impacts to Undocumented Cultural Resources.
+Mitigation Measure 4.13-2: Impacts to Undocumented Cultural Resources.